 Nelson serves as lead pastor of Soma Community Church, an MBC church plant in Jefferson City.
-Along with church planting, he serves as a campus missionary for our convention to Lincoln University, a Historically Black College and University (HBCU).
+Along with church planting, he also serves as a campus missionary for our convention to Lincoln University, a Historically Black College and University (HBCU).
+He also is chairman of the MBC's Racial Reconciliation Task Force, and in August was named to the SBC's Abuse Reform Implementation Task Force.

 Nelson also has served in churches in Missouri and Kansas as a college, young professionals, and single-adults pastor.
-Additionally, he serves as an executive committee member for both Plant Mid-Missouri and the Long-Term Recovery Committee for recovery efforts following the 2019 Jefferson City EF3 tornado.
+Additionally, he serves as an executive committee member for Plant Mid-Missouri.